AntaresSimulatorTeam/antares-xpansion/README.md

 This package works along with RTE's adequacy software [ANTARES][antareswebsite] that is also [hosted on github][antares-github]

-Please see the [Antares-Xpansion Documentation][readthedocs] for an introductory tutorial, and a full user guide and [Antares-Simulator Documentation][readthedocs-antares]
+Please see the [Antares-Xpansion Documentation][readthedocs] for an introductory tutorial, and a full user guide.
+Visit the [Antares-Simulator Documentation][readthedocs-antares] for more insights on ANTARES.

 ## Introduction